 Bird Is the Word this Winter

 Eastern Bristlebird Babies Are on the Way Even though it’s winter, our conservation efforts to save the Eastern Bristlebird species don’t take a break.
 The 1st of July presented us with our first Eastern Bristlebird nest of the season!
-Our Eastern Bristlebirds typically only have a ‘down time’ of about two months between breeding seasons,…
+The Eastern Bristlebirds typically only have a ‘down time’ of about two months between breeding seasons,…

 Eastern Bristlebird Babies Are on the Way

 Even though it’s winter, our conservation efforts to save the Eastern Bristlebird species don’t take a break.
 The 1st of July presented us with our first Eastern Bristlebird nest of the season!
-Our Eastern Bristlebirds typically only have a ‘down time’ of about two months between breeding seasons, which barely allows us time to upgrade our habitats, conduct health checks and set up new pairings, before the breeding season starts all over again.
+The Eastern Bristlebirds typically only have a ‘down time’ of about two months between breeding seasons, which barely allows us time to upgrade their habitats, conduct health checks and set up new pairings, before the breeding season starts all over again.

 Check out this video of new wild male ‘Ash’ adjusting to life at Garima.